What is Disk Drill?

 Starting with Disk Drill version 4 we’re changing the way the bootable drive feature works ✅

 You no longer need to create a USB boot drive to launch Disk Drill in Recovery Mode on your macOS device.
 Our team is making constant improvements to Disk Drill and with the new version, we managed to make Recovery Mode launch completely USB-free.
 Although a stable Internet connection is necessary.
-The following method works on macOS versions 10.11 – 11.0.
+The following method works on macOS versions 10.11 – 11.0, Intel-based Macs only.

 In the meantime, here is a convenient QR code, so you can open the article on your phone while scanning and recovering.